ksliberal/ksliberal.github.io/_posts/2025/2025-04-18-synoptics-and-john.md

 - [Differences Between John and the Synoptics – The Bart Ehrman Blog](https://ehrmanblog.org/differences-between-john-and-the-synoptics/): Bart Ehrman, a leading New Testament scholar, analyzes the stylistic, structural, and theological differences between John and the Synoptic Gospels.
 - [Contrasts between John and the Synoptics – Catholic Resources](https://catholic-resources.org/John/Synoptic-Differences.htm): Authored by Felix Just, S.J., this academic resource details differences in content, style, and theology between John and the Synoptics.
-- [The Gospel of John: A Commentary by Craig S. Keener](https://www.eerdmans.com/Products/4684/The-Gospel-of-John.aspx): A comprehensive, peer-reviewed commentary exploring John’s historical context, literary style, and theology.
+- [The Gospel of John: A Commentary by Craig S. Keener](https://www.amazon.com/Gospel-John-One-Two/dp/0801046750): A comprehensive, peer-reviewed commentary exploring John’s historical context, literary style, and theology.
-- [John’s Gospel and Intimations of Apocalypse by Paul A. Rainbow](https://www.bloomsbury.com/us/johns-gospel-and-intimations-of-apocalypse-9780567656650/): A scholarly study of John’s eschatology and its subtle apocalyptic themes, contrasting with Synoptic eschatology.
-- [The Gospel of John in the Light of the Old Testament by Claus Westermann](https://www.amazon.com/Gospel-John-Light-Old-Testament/dp/0801047358): An academic analysis of John’s Jewish roots and Old Testament influences, highlighting its theological context.
+- [The Gospel of John in the Light of the Old Testament by Claus Westermann](https://www.amazon.com/Gospel-John-Light-Old-Testament/dp/1565632370): An academic analysis of John’s Jewish roots and Old Testament influences, highlighting its theological context.
-- [The Gospel of John and Christian Theology edited by Richard Bauckham and Carl Mosser](https://www.eerdmans.com/Products/4458/The-Gospel-of-John-and-Christian-Theology.aspx): A collection of scholarly essays on John’s theology, authorship, and early Christian context.
+- [The Gospel of John and Christian Theology edited by Richard Bauckham and Carl Mosser](https://www.amazon.com/Gospel-John-Christian-Theology/dp/0802827179): A collection of scholarly essays on John’s theology, authorship, and early Christian context.
 - [John: A Commentary by Marianne Meye Thompson](https://www.wjkbooks.com/Products/0664221114/john.aspx): A detailed, peer-reviewed exegesis of John’s literary structure, theology, and differences from the Synoptics.

 ## Sources